datastax-demos/cornerstone/docs/datastax/black-friday/README.md

 This project is currently being used for the DataStax certification program as well as our Demos Team technical screenings.

-The job description for the Data Visualization Engineering Intern can be found [here](https://gist.github.com/joaquincasares/af1a45b67088be5b9869).
+The job description for the Data Visualization/Engineering Intern can be found [here](https://gist.github.com/joaquincasares/af1a45b67088be5b9869).

 ## Setup